Sam2386/CNN_MobileNetV2_Image_retreival/README.md

 After training, the model is evaluated on the validation set.
 The script prints the validation accuracy, providing insight into the model's performance.

-Task 2
-Fine-Tuning Pre-trained MobileNetV2 for Handwritten Digits Classification This script demonstrates the process of fine-tuning a pre-trained MobileNetV2 model on a dataset of handwritten digits.
+Task 2, Fine-Tuning Pre-trained MobileNetV2 for Handwritten Digits Classification, This script demonstrates the process of fine-tuning a pre-trained MobileNetV2 model on a dataset of handwritten digits.
 The goal is to classify the digits into three classes: 0, 1, and 2.
 The code uses TensorFlow and Keras for model development and training.

 Key Components
 1. Data Preparation and Augmentation